RyanPye/B7104-MiniProject/README.txt

 For example to list all genes in gtffile.gtf seperated by a space followed by a  , use

 perl gtfparser.pl -f gtffile.gtf -l -d ' ,'
-If no space is required then the '' are not needed.
+If no space is required in the seperator then the '' are not needed.